electron/website/blog/electron-41-0.md

 #### Behavior Changed: PDFs no longer create a separate WebContents

-Previously, PDF resources created a separate guest [WebContents](https://www.electronjs.org/docs/latest/api/web-contents) for rendering.
-Now, PDFs are rendered within the same WebContents instead.
-If you have code to detect PDF resources, use the [frame tree](https://www.electronjs.org/docs/latest/api/web-frame-main) instead of WebContents.
+Previously, PDF resources created a separate guest [`WebContents`](https://www.electronjs.org/docs/latest/api/web-contents) for rendering.
+Now, PDFs are rendered within the same `WebContents` instead.
+If you have code to detect PDF resources, use the [frame tree](https://www.electronjs.org/docs/latest/api/web-frame-main) instead of `WebContents`.

 Under the hood, Chromium [enabled](https://chromium-review.googlesource.com/c/chromium/src/+/7239572) a feature that changes PDFs to use out-of-process iframes (OOPIFs) instead of the `MimeHandlerViewGuest` extension.